lucyhandbaghead/lucy-elventy-base-blog/content/blog/linda-handbaghead-has-a-punch-up-with-old-age.md

 Eat their freshly cut toenails...

-And - in Linda's case - do pelvic hip thruster exercises with large pieces of iron (and the occasional - from her perspective - lucky visitor).
+And - in Linda's case - do pelvic hip thruster exercises with large pieces of iron (and the occasional - from her perspective - lucky visitor)...

 Linda Handbaghead was driving a bulldozer full of makeup over her industrial-sized leopard-print handbag face.